 The sanctuary was set up in 1973 to protect the endangered wild ass.
 These creatures look like a cross between a donkey and a horse.
-They're slightly bigger than a donkey and are fast and strong like a horse.
+They're slightly bigger than a donkey, and are fast and strong like a horse.
 How fast?
-They can run an average of 50 kilometers an hour over long distances!
+They can run an average of 50 kilometers (30 miles) an hour over long distances!

-In the Kutch region of Gujarat state, in the area known as the Little Rann of Kutch.
-It's located 130 kilometers northwest of Ahmedabad, 45 kilometers northwest of Viramgam, 175 kilometers north of Rajkot, and 265 kilometers east of Bhuj.
+The Wild Ass Sanctuary is part of the Little Rann of Kutch (not to be confused with the Great Rann of Kutch), in the Kutch region of Gujarat state.
+It's 130 kilometers (80 miles) northwest of Ahmedabad, 45 kilometers (28 miles) northwest of Viramgam, 175 kilometers (108 miles) north of Rajkot, and 265 kilometers (165 miles) east of Bhuj.
 There are two main entrances to the sanctuary -- Dhrangadhra and Bajana.

 How to Get There

 If you wish to enter from Bajana, the railway station at Viramgam is more convenient albeit still a distance away.
 The same trains stop there.